zoltraks/blastar/docs/recognition.md

 | 14     | #cccccc | gray         |
 | 15     | #ffffff | white        |

-Ok, this one was obvious.
+Ok, this one was obvious although I couldn't find the purpose of using border color parameter.

 ```
 10 SH=5